Happy! (manga)

-The series was adapted into two television movies in 2006.
+The series was adapted into two television movies broadcast on TBS in 2006.

 The Happy! manga series has over 18 million copies in circulation.

 Plot

 Since the death of her parents, Miyuki Umino has been raising her brothers and sisters alone.
 One day, she receives a visit from two yakuza who ask her to reimburse a debt of 250 million yen contracted by her older brother, of whom she has no news.
 To escape prostitution, she left high school and decided to start a career as a professional tennis player.
 Gifted in this discipline, she has already won many prizes, however now she must excel and win the biggest championships in order to quickly repay her creditor who would prefer to see her on the sidewalk.